Published: January 2014

 The most important and essential aspect of a successful relationship between funeral service professionals and recovery agency personnel is communication and a better understanding by each of the operational aspects of the other.
 Therefore, to ensure and facilitate successful organ and tissue donation and the funeral and burial processes for the families we all serve, it is imperative that funeral service professionals and recovery agency representatives reach out to each other and establish those lines of communication.
 By doing so, the issues and concerns of each can be addressed and resolved.
 This communication may promote a greater appreciation for each entity's role and contribute to a strong, lasting relationship.

-In addition, the NFDA, AATB and AOPO all agree to commit to educating their respective members, state associations and other affiliated groups on this Best Practices document, including scheduling panel discussions with representatives of each organization at appropriate associations meetings and conventions.
-Further, designated representatives of NFDA, AATB and AOPO also agree to meet annually to review and update this document based on new or additional practices or other issues that may have arisen during the preceding year.
+In addition, the NFDA and AATB agree to commit to educating their respective members, state associations and other affiliated groups on this Best Practices document, including scheduling panel discussions with representatives of each organization at appropriate associations meetings and conventions.
+Further, designated representatives of NFDA and AATB also agree to meet annually to review and update this document based on new or additional practices or other issues that may have arisen during the preceding year.

-The NFDA, AATB and AOPO will publicly support and encourage their members to reinforce the concept of donation.
+The NFDA and AATB will publicly support and encourage their members to reinforce the concept of donation.
 The members of each organization should respect the donor's wishes to donate and use his/her relationship with the donor family to facilitate the donation recovery process.
-If the funeral director takes exception to a specific donation, these concerns should be communicated to the management of the tissue bank/OPO before expressing them to the donor family.
+If the funeral director takes exception to a specific donation, these concerns should be communicated to the management of the tissue bank before expressing them to the donor family.
 Ideally, the funeral director will view donation as an integral part of the donor family's efforts to deal with the loss and as an aid in the progression of the grieving process.

 All recovery agency members have an obligation to be cognizant of the manner in which donation and its effects on the donor body are discussed with families.
 Recovery agency personnel should refrain from telling families that absolutely no change to the donor's appearance is guaranteed.
 The recovery agency should also be aware of the timing of the donation process and its effect on the funeral service itself.